cyrilauq/Taskly/README.md

 - create a new nuget source "LocalNuget" that use the previously created directory as its path
 - create a package of the project "Taskly.Client.Domain"
 - push the create package on the "LocalNuget" source

+# Projects specification
+## API listen on computer's ip

+To make our API listen on the host IP(v4) address we must:
+- go to the "Debug properties" to enter the "Launch settings"
+- change the App Url from "[protocol]://[ip]:[port]" to "[protocol]://*:[port]"

+Becauce of the "*" our API will listen to any IP